urielsalis/CurseBot2/API.md

 Returns an authentication token

+---

-All requests below require that you have a valid authentication token specified in the headers of the request
+##All requests below require that you have a valid authentication token specified in the headers of the request

 `headers = { 'AuthenticationToken' : 'AUTHENTICATION_TOKEN_RECIEVED_FROM_LOGIN' }`